BlondeBurrito/bevy_flowfield_tiles_plugin/README.md

 ## CostField

 A `CostField` is an `MxN` 2D array of 8-bit values.
 The values indicate the `cost` of navigating through that cell of the grid.
 A value of `1` is the default and indicates the easiest `cost`, and a value of `255` is a special value used to indicate that the grid cell is impassable - this could be used to indicate a wall or obstacle.
 All other values from `2-254` represent increasing cost, for instance a slope or difficult terrain such as a marsh.
 The idea is that the pathfinding calculations will favour cells with a smaller value before any others.
+The `CostField` for every sector exists in memory at all times.

 <img src="docs/cost_field.png" alt="cf" width="370"/>